code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Can_we_reach_end_jumps.md

 index=3, Bad
-index=4, We cannot jump from here and its not last index.               //Index=4 is bad index=5, Good index=6, This is last index and not jump is needed.                     //Index=6 is bad
+index=4, We cannot jump from here and its not last index.               //Index=4 is bad index=5, Good index=6, This is last index and not jump is needed.                     //Index=6 is good
 ```
   - *2.* Modify above backtracking algorithm, such that the recursive step first checks if the index is known (GOOD / BAD).
     - If it is known then return True / False.
 Otherwise perform the backtracking steps as before.